About this garden

 Hello and welcome!
 You have landed in the digital garden section of my personal website, created with the purpose of saving all the interesting things I come across in the Internet, and hopefully, with a little of maintenance, see if some connections, patterns, or topics emerge, and note those down.

-It is organized liked so: on top I have the interesting things (articles, videos, etc.) that I would like to share and also keep a bookmark on.
+It is organized like so: on top I have the interesting things (articles, videos, etc.) that I would like to share and also keep a bookmark on.
 I nicknamed it “Open Tabs” because the idea is for it to reduce the number of open tabs in my browser(s) without losing sight of the interesting content; on that same line of thought, the idea is to include some short text highlighting what caught my eye, because it has happened to me before that I keep some page open in my browser because I think it’s interesting, and then go back to it after some time having completely forgotten which part I found interesting 😅.

 Below I have the longer notes, intended to expand on any topic that I find interesting.
 The idea is to implement something close to what is showcased in the original post about digital gardening, The Garden and the Stream: A Technopastoral, i.e. use the longer notes to connect the dots and sort of think aloud about a topic in particular.
 As such, they are less like blog posts and more like constantly-evolving notes or mini essays (I might eventually steal the idea of “growth stages” from Maggie Appleton’s digital garden).